dgraph-io/badger/README.md

 ![Badger mascot](images/diggy-shadow.png)

 Badger is an embeddable, persistent, simple and fast key-value (KV) store written in pure Go.
-It's meant to be a performant alternative to non Go based key-value stores like [RocksDB](https://github.com/facebook/rocksdb).
+It's meant to be a performant alternative to non-Go-based key-value stores like [RocksDB](https://github.com/facebook/rocksdb).

 ## Project Status
 We are currently gearing up for a [v1.0 release][v1-milestone].
-We recently introduced transaction which involved a major API change.To use the previous version of the APIs, please use [tag v0.8][v0.8].
+We recently introduced transactions which involved a major API change.To use the previous version of the APIs, please use [tag v0.8][v0.8].
 This tag can be specified via the Go dependency tool you're using.